Strength Training to Optimize Your Health & Fitness

 Strengthen Your Bones

-Osteopenia is a bone disease in which the bones lose mineral content, such as calcium, and therefore become weaker and more prone to fracture.
-Osteoporosis is a more severe bone disease in which the bones become even more porous, and lose bone faster than the individual can grow new bone, which makes fractures quite common.
+Osteopenia is a bone disease in which the bones lose mineral content, such as calcium, and become weaker and more prone to fracture.
+Osteoporosis is a more severe bone disease in which the bones become even more porous and lose bone faster than the individual can grow new bone, which makes fractures quite common.
 These bone conditions are most common in older adults and post-menopausal women.
 That said, they can affect anyone.

 Boost Your Mood